I get an error message installing the Windows driver!?

 Windows: If this doesn't help: Install the driver again.
 Extigy: disconnect Extigy from the power supply for a few seconds before restarting the computer after installation.

-Mac: The driver should show up twice, as a HAL-plugin and a CoreAudio driver is AUDIO/MIDI setup.
+Mac: The driver should show up twice, as a HAL-plugin (not on Mac OS X 10.15!) and a CoreAudio driver in AUDIO/MIDI setup.

 If you're using Digidesign's Mbox disable the Digidesign USB extension in order to use the USB Audio driver.